wondering-packet/learning-vault/Git/KBs/KB012 - Fetch.md

 # This will show a log of all commits in origin/main that are not yet in your local main branch.
 git log main..origin/main
 ```

----

-The image shows how `git fetch` only updates the remote tracking branch, whereas `git pull` updates your local branch as well.